whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 _Profit & Gift Economies_: Reviews in more detail how profit economies are manipulated, including how entire economies can be shaped to minimize workers' bargaining power.
 Also includes many other things, such as a comparison of debt in gift economies and profit economies.

+_Evidence that voting cannot achieve deep change_: When people elect candidates not supported by the ruling class, those leaders will commonly be corrupted, removed or killed, and _One Disease One Cure_ covers multiple examples.

-_Childhood training_: Covers many themes: the impact of depriving babies of loving touch and coercive schooling.
+_Childhood training_: Covers many themes: the impact of obedience-oriented schooling and of depriving babies of loving touch.
 Also briefly explores child-rearing practices in healthy cultures, including physical training, coming-of-age ceremonies, training young women to understand their menstrual cycle and value it as a gift, and more.

 * _In-depth coverage of racism, hatred, and sexism_: Detailed review of how authorities have imposed and maintained sexism, racism, and hatred in a variety of ways, for many reasons.